punkah/frankenchat/README.md

 - [x] If user is not in the Chat tab, Chat tab starts blinking with unread count until user clicks on it.
 - [x] The view is scrolled to the end of the messages when switching to the Chat tab or when the view is scrolled back up by the user previously and a new message is received.
 - [x] Stored messages are loaded from the server upon reconnecting
+- [x] Multi-browser support achieved by using postcss webpack plugin
+- [x] Test coverage: ~86% of lines